 Non-studded winter tires can be mounted earlier in the autumn than studded tires.
 Once you have mounted non-studded winter tires, you don't need to worry about rapidly changing road conditions in autumn.
 Non-studded winter tires are also a good choice in spring, when temperature changes can be surprisingly rapid.

 Coarse spring roads can be particularly wearing on all tires and non-studded winter tires are primarily designed and intended for winter use.
 Non-studded winter tires that have been unevenly worn by coarse spring roads are no match for good summer tires.
-Therefore we do not recommend the use of non-studded winter tires as all-season tires.
-Summer tires are the safest and most economic choice for summer driving.
+Therefore we do not recommend the use of non-studded winter tires as all season tires.
+All season tires are the safest and most economic choice for summer driving.